 Improve Your Business and Report Writing

-After discussing the writing challenges you face, we share some of the practical reasons (not grammar, punctuation or spelling etc.) where business writing can go astray, and give suggestions for how to avoid them.
-Then we look at examples of good business writing, exploring why they are effective and what techniques you can use in your writing.
+After discussing the writing challenges you face, we share some of the practical reasons (not grammar, punctuation or spelling etc.) where business writing can go astray – with suggestions for how to avoid them.
+Then we look at examples of good business writing, exploring why they are effective and some of the techniques you can apply in your writing.

-You can practice some of the course’s ideas in the writing session after lunch, either working on something you have brought OR the tutor’s exercise.
-And before you leave we share some handy tools to support and finish off your texts.
+After lunch there is the chance to practice some of the course's ideas – either working on something you have brought OR the tutor's exercise.
+And before you leave we give you some handy tools for finalising your text.

-What can we learn from good business writing?
 A boost to your ideas and writing skills.
+Practical tips for

 5.00pm Course disperses